EdenKupe/anarchysf/README.md

 ## Contributing

 We welcome any and all contributions to the site and especially appreciate fixes to existing entries or additions of new entries.
+New entries on videogames will be particularly welcome, as this is a significant weakness of the site - if this is your interest, your best bet is to check out the companion AnarchySF podcasts, which have given much more coverage to gaming.

 * For mistakes like typos, dead links, bad images and the such, please **Open an Issue for this repository**.